Climate Change Management

 Donating excess surplus food

-Indirect GHG Emissions (Scope 3) by Group (tCO2e)
+Other Indirect GHG Emissions by category (tCO2e)

 Upstream activities